 Back when a “gap year” was unheard of, 17-year-old Diana ignored parental concerns, threw her wanderlust into a backpack and headed for adventures in Israel and Europe.
 A career as a journalist over three decades has been regularly peppered with escapades for the sake of sanity.
 She currently works as Qantas Magazine’s Canberra restaurant writer, media liaison coordinator at the National Museum of Australia and media adviser for a group of regional Australian universities.
 She was previously Arts Editor of The Canberra Times.

 After studying Creative Arts and graduating from University, Zora became an avid traveller – have passport will travel wherever humanly possible!
 A successful career as a Designer, Art Director and Creative Director on various publications ranging from newspapers, news magazines and lifestyle magazines opened her eyes even wider to what the amazing world had to offer and she hasn’t stopped travelling since.
-Currently she is Art Director at Central West Lifestyle Magazine.
+Currently she is Art Director and writer at Regional Lifestyle Magazine.